 In addition to the negotiations under Article 13, transparency-related negotiations take place on the modalities for accounting for climate finance.
 These negotiations offer an important opportunity for developing countries to provide input on this crucial question.
-In April 2017, the UNFCCC Secretariat published a technical paper summarising views on the modalities for the accounting of financial resources provided and mobilised through public interventions, drawing on relevant developments under and outside the Convention related to the mandate, including the summary and recommendations by the Standing Committee on Finance on the 2016 biennial assessment and overview of climate finance flows (UNFCCC, 2017b).
-Progress was made on the development of these modalities during the Bonn negotiations of May 2017, as reflected in the informal note by the Co-Chairs of the contact group on this agenda item (UNFCCC, 2017a).
-The SBSTA will continue its work on this matter in November 2017, taking into account this informal note and building on the recommendations made by the Standing Committee on Finance in its 2016 Biennial Assessment and Overview of Climate Finance Flows Report.
+In April 2017, the UNFCCC Secretariat published a technical paper summarising views on the modalities for the accounting of financial resources provided and mobilised through public interventions, drawing on relevant developments under and outside the Convention related to the mandate, including the summary and recommendations by the Standing Committee on Finance in the 2016 Biennial Assessment and Overview of Climate Finance Flows Report (UNFCCC, 2017b).
+Progress was made on the development of these modalities during the COP23 negotiations in November 2017, as reflected in the informal note by the co-facilitators on this agenda item (UNFCCC, 2017a).
+The SBSTA will continue its work on this matter in 2018, taking into account this informal note and building on the recommendations made by the Standing Committee on Finance in its 2016 Report.
 However, the final outcome of those discussions on accounting modalities is still highly uncertain, and there will likely be pressure to minimise extra reporting effort by developed countries.